aws-samples/serverless-java-frameworks-samples/README.md

 The sample application can be deployed in three different ways:
 1. Managed Java Runtime (without SnapStart) - This mode uses zip packaging style and runs on the JVM inside the Lambda environment.
 2. Managed Java Runtime (with SnapStart) - This mode enables SnapStart on the Lambda functions.
-Current examples only include Spring boot version of the application.
+Current examples only include Spring Boot and Quarkus versions of the application.
 Stay tuned for other framework examples with SnapStart.
 Learn more about SnapStart [here](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html).
 3. Custom Runtime - This mode uses GraalVM native image and uses Custom Runtime to run on Lambda.
    GraalVM native image is a stand-alone execution binary and does not require a JVM to run.